 What to Include in a Franchise Agreement

-While there’s no franchise agreement template or laws stating what must be included in a franchise agreement—every franchise is different, after all—there are strict regulations as to what makes a franchise a franchise.
+Although there’s no franchise agreement template or laws stating what must be included in a franchise agreement—every franchise is different, after all—there are strict regulations as to what makes a franchise a franchise.
 It’s important to ensure your franchise adheres to the Federal Trade Commission’s Franchise Rule.
 The FTC Franchise Rule lays out the criteria that must be met for a business model to be considered a franchise.
 Overall, these include:

 - The franchisor licenses its brand trademarks and other intellectual property to the franchisee.